 Spaghetti Bolognese is originally an Italian recipe.
-In no way is this recipe a traditional Italian recipe but rather my own family adaptation with many varieties.
+In no way is this recipe a traditional Italian recipe but rather a family adaptation with many varieties.

-In a pan, heat the oil and fry the mince stir until done.
-If the meat was frozen make sure the meat is in small bits and cooked through thoroughly.
+In a deep lidded pan, heat the oil and fry the mince, stir until done.
+If the meat was frozen, make sure the meat is in small bits and cooked through thoroughly.

-When the meat is cooked through, start the spaghetti by first boiling a pot of water with a tablespoon of olive oil in it.
-Once the water is boiling reduce the heat and add the spaghetti stir to make sure they are all separate and let sit until at preferred consistency.
+After reaching the point that the meat lost every red and is through, start the spaghetti by first boiling water in a pasta pot with a tablespoon of olive oil in it.
+Once, the water is boiling reduce the heat to lowest, then add the spaghetti.
+Stir with a cooking spoon to make sure they are all separate and let sit until at preferred consistency.

-Add while stirring in between, the onions, squashed garlic, pepper, majoran, oregano, paprika, mild chilli, a pinch of clove, salt, a teaspoon of vegetable stock, the tomato paste and about 190-300ml water depending on how runny you want the sauce.
+Add while stirring in between, the finely diced onions, the squashed cloves of garlic, the pepper, dried basil, dried oregano, sweet paprika, mild chili, salt, a teaspoon of vegetable stock, the tomato paste and the cubed tomatoes.
+Depending on how runny you like your sauce add 190-300ml water.
 Let the sauce simmer on low heat for some time, then add your choice of vegetables.

-Serve with grated parmesan or Edam cheese on the side.
-For a variation try fresh parsley.
+Serve with grated Parmesan or Edam cheese sprinkled on top.